“Why is my cat sneezing?”

 Why is My Cat Sneezing?
 Possible Causes

 Before jumping to conclusions, it is essential for us to get to know the possible reasons for sneezing in cats to understand what can be done.
-Why do cats sneeze?
+So, why do cats sneeze?
 Is cat sneezing just temporary or can it be a lifetime condition?
 Let us look at the possible causes, symptoms, as well as treatments that may be needed.

 Allergens or Irritants

 Cats may sneeze due to something that might be irritating their nasal passage.
 Try to observe if there are certain patterns whenever your cat is sneezing.
-For example, does your cat sneeze when he/she is in a particular corner of the room?
+For example, does your cat sneeze when they are in a particular corner of the room?
 Does it happen when you spray perfume or when you use deodorants/disinfectants?
 Or maybe your cat sneezes after doing their deed in the litter box.

 Some examples of allergens or irritants that might be disrupting your cat’s nasal passage include: